RubixML/ML/docs/preprocessing.md

 # Preprocessing
-Sometimes, one or more preprocessing steps will need to be taken to condition your data for a learner.
+Sometimes, one or more preprocessing steps will need to be taken to condition data for a learner.
 Some examples of preprocessing include feature extraction, standardization, normalization, imputation, and dimensionality reduction.
 Preprocessing in Rubix ML is handled through [Transformer](transformers/api.md) objects whose logic is hidden behind an easy-to-use interface.
-Transformers perform a pass over the samples in a dataset to alter their features in a useful way.

-[Stateful](transformers/api.md#stateful) transformers are *fitted* to a dataset before transforming.
+[Stateful](transformers/api.md#stateful) transformers must be *fitted* to a dataset before transforming.
 After fitting a transformer, it will expect the features to be present in the same order when transforming subsequent datasets.
-[Elastic](transformers/api.md#elastic) transformers can have their fittings updated with new data after an initial fitting.
+[Elastic](transformers/api.md#elastic) transformers can have their fittings updated with new data after an initial fitting using the `update()` method.

 ## Transform a Dataset
-One example of a transformation involves converting the categorical features of a dataset to continuous ones using a *one hot* encoding.
+An example of a transformation is one that converts the categorical features of a dataset to continuous ones using a [*one hot*](https://en.wikipedia.org/wiki/One-hot) encoding.
 To accomplish this with the library, pass a [One Hot Encoder](transformers/one-hot-encoder.md) instance to a [Dataset](datasets/api.md) object's `apply()` method which automatically handles fitting the dataset and transforming the samples.

 ```php
 use Rubix\ML\Transformers\OneHotEncoder;

 $dataset->apply(new OneHotEncoder());
 ```

+**Note:** Transformers do not alter the labels in a dataset.
+Instead, you can use the `transformLabels()` method on the [Labeled](https://docs.rubixml.com/en/latest/datasets/labeled.html#transform-labels) instance.

 Transformations can be chained by calling the `apply()` method fluently.